 As tempting as the salary increase and additional employee perks may be, staying with your current role following a counteroffer can lead to more problems than simply leaving for a fresh start.
 So, before accepting a counteroffer, here are some questions to consider:

 Will accepting a counteroffer address the real issues?

 What prompted you to look at jobs or respond to other inquiries in the first place?
 If your current work environment is toxic or you have a poor relationship with your boss, no amount of extra salary or perks will make you glad you stuck around.

 See Robert Half’s Salary Guide to learn about the latest trends in compensation, perks and benefits.

 Will you be regarded as a flight risk?

 Although your employer may seem happy to retain you, you could always be seen as the one who almost jumped ship.
 When a promotion opportunity arises, you may be one of the last people considered because your employer won’t be sure if and when you’ll be putting in your two weeks’ notice again.

 Is it too little, too late?

 Did you ask for a raise months ago and not get it?
-Assuming you built a strong case, getting a salary boost all of a sudden may actually feel odd or disappointing.
-If your employer truly values you, they should compensate you fairly and reward excellence without being forced by circumstance.
+Assuming you built a strong case, getting a salary boost now because your boss felt backed into a corner may leave you feeling flat.